Mikkel Kessler: Retirement and potential comeback

 On 1 February 2015, Kessler announced that he was in a "state of retirement" via social media.
 Kessler came out of retirement on 31 March 2017.
 On 21 June, it was said that Kessler could be added to the World Boxing Super Series.
 Kessler passed on the Super Series and was looking to face Roamer Angulo on November.
 On 16 October, Kessler revealed he had been hit by Lyme disease and his return would be delayed until 2018.
 In February 2018, speaking to BT, Kessler said, "I just can't find the motivation to go through with it all," confirming he would stay retired.

-Cultural significance
+In Popular Culture

 Mikkel Kessler is mentioned by name in the Danish band Volbeat's song "A Warrior's Call" with the lyric "The Viking warrior Mikkel Kessler will now brand his name in the back of your head, yeah..."